If you asked most Newfie owners if their dog eats snow, you would probably get a unanimous response of yes.

 According to the Pet Poison Hotline, if large amounts are ingested, the dog can develop sodium toxicosis which can turn lethal if a dose of 4 grams per kilogram is ingested.

-Potassium chloride salts may cause severe gastrointestinal upset in dogs.
+Potassium chloride salts may cause severe stomach upsets in dogs.

-Ice melts that contain magnesium chloride can cause gastrointestinal upset, and may also cause the build-up of high levels of magnesium in the blood in dogs with impaired kidney function.
+Ice melts that contain magnesium chloride can cause an upset stomach, and may also cause the build-up of high levels of magnesium in the blood in dogs with kidney disease.

 Basically, don’t let your dog eat snow off of areas that have been treated with deicers or drink from snow puddles.

-These areas are often public sidewalks, roads, driveways and playgrounds.
+These areas are often public areas such as sidewalks, roads, driveways and playgrounds.

 Snow that contains rocks, sticks and other yard debris may cause a dog to choke.